 Canon 85mm f/1.8

-Canon EF 85mm f/1.8 USM (58mm filters, 14.1oz/399g, about $370, to get the best price you always need to add it to your cart first). enlarge.
-I'd get mine at Adorama, Amazon or B&H. My biggest source of support for this free website is when you use those or any of these links when you get anything, regardless of the country in which you live.
+Canon EF 85mm f/1.8 USM (58mm filters, 14.1oz/399g, about $349). enlarge.
+I'd get mine at Adorama, Amazon, B&H or Crutchfield, or used at eBay for about $275. (see How to Win at eBay)).
+My biggest source of support for this free website is when you use those or any of these links when you get anything, regardless of the country in which you live.
 It helps me keep adding to this free website when you get your things through these links — but I receive nothing for my efforts if you buy elsewhere.
 Thanks for your support!
 Ken.

 The Canon 85mm f/1.8 is a great lens.
 It's inexpensive and works extremely well.
 In many aspects the 85mm f/1.8 outperforms the exotic special-purpose Canon 85mm f/1.2L II that costs five times as much!